 Methods of contraception

 A wide range of contraceptive methods is available.
-Some are used on a daily basis, while others can provide ongoing protection for months or even years.
+Some are for use on a daily basis, while others can provide ongoing protection for months or even years.
 These long-term reversible methods are ideal if you are not planning to have a baby in the near future.
 If you change your mind, however, your fertility will return to normal quite quickly once they are removed.

 Contraceptive ring: The contraceptive vaginal ring is a flexible, transparent device which sits inside the vagina and releases two hormones.
 You need to remove the old ring and replace it with a new one every month.